What is pericardial effusion?

 - Some pericardial effusions are small.
 These are unlikely to cause symptoms or major problems themselves.

-- If the pericardial effusion is large, it can make the heart unable to pump normally.
+- If the pericardial effusion is large, it can prevent the heart from pumping normally.
 This is a medical emergency.

 - Doctors can monitor small pericardial effusions and treat the underlying causes.